Tech-at-DU/SPD-1.5-Engineering-Careers-2/README.md

 ### [Final Project due July 14th](https://docs.google.com/document/d/1sjVil7LwH_VFKTnJtKSsaMHFgFSpl2yPGwY89kO4Klk/edit)

-**Evaluation:**
-Using the Presentation Rubric or the Writing/Blog Post Rubric

-### Final Product (will be assigned soon)
 Build your best product yet!
 We'll treat this semester as a simulation of Y Combinator.

-Choose one option:
-- Team product up to 4 people
-- Solo

 **Evaluation:**
 Using the Portfolio Product Rubric for the respective track